About the Inn

 In the Spring of 2003, Antony Canova, a graduate of the school of hospitality at UMASS Amherst, and the world famous Culinary Institute of America, began to renovate the historic inn.
 On October 27, 2003 the renovations were completed and the Canova family tradition of elegant hospitality and exceptional cuisine began a new chapter in the history of the Colonel Blackinton Inn.

 We take pride in being able to operate in this historic home.
 The fundamental purpose of Colonel Blackinton Inn is to provide our guests with a memorable experience through attentive service, good fresh food, and well maintained grounds and facilities, and to constantly improve on how we accomplish this goal.
-We make almost everything from scratch including our sauces and dressings.
+We make almost everything from scratch at our historic inn in Attleboro, Massachusetts ( MA ), including our sauces and dressings.
 We use local companies and farmers for our products wherever possible, and all our ground beef is ground fresh right here daily.

 We are continuously driving our Company towards new goals, including becoming more eco friendly as a business and reducing our carbon footprint.